-A player draws too many cards (or not enough cards) in his or her opening hand, while resolving a mulligan, or erroneously at the start of the first turn.
-Once legal game actions have been taken during the first turn, this infraction no longer applies and the infraction is Drawing Extra Cards.
+A player draws too many cards (or not enough cards) in his or her opening hand, while resolving a mulligan, or before taking his or her first game action.
+Once legal game actions have been taken, this infraction no longer applies and the infraction is Drawing Extra Cards.